 Living with fibromyalgia can be overwhelming.
-The unpredictability and loss of control creates a great deal of stress.
-Stress can affect our perception of pain.
-At the same time, being in pain can lead to more stress.
-So it comes as no surprise that many people with fibromyalgia have problems with anxiety.
-In order to help minimize anxiety, we have to decrease the amount of stress we experience.
+The unpredictability and loss of control create a great deal of stress and anxiety.
+Stress tenses your muscles and intensifies feelings of pain.
+And being in pain can lead to more stress.
+So in order to help minimize anxiety, we have to decrease the amount of stress we experience.

 Some researchers theorize that chronic stress is a factor in the cause of fibromyalgia.
 Whether stress causes fibromyalgia or fibromyalgia causes stress, there is no question that stress makes fibromyalgia symptoms worse.
 Chronic stress can also contribute to the risk of developing depression and anxiety disorders.
 (You can read my post on depression here and my post on anxiety disorders here.)

 Here are some methods for getting a handle on stress and anxiety.

 Often your pain, fatigue, and memory problems make it impossible for you to do what the people around you expect.
 You then feel guilty and increasingly stressed out.
 These negative feelings add to your pain, fatigue, and memory problems even more.
 Here are some ways to lessen the stress: